 About 10 km north of Mabou you'll find the Glenora Distillery.
 When I visited the distillery in Glenville I imagined that this is what Scotland must be like.
 It is a beautiful setting for a very special and unique craft.
 The Distillery produces ‘Glen Breton Rare Canadian Single Malt Whisky’.

 This is North America's first single malt whisky.
 Tours are run throughout the summer and there is a very nice dining area for lunch.
-You can even bottle your own whisky!
+There is also live music during lunch.
+And, you can even bottle your own whisky!